Information for Residents & Spectators Sunday, May 3rd is Race Day

-With a participation field of well over 1,500 runners in the marathon, half-marathon, 10k and 5k events, safety concerns for the runners and volunteers intersect with accessibility for residents and services.
+With a participation field of over 1,800 runners in the marathon, half-marathon, 10k and 5k events, safety concerns for the runners and volunteers intersect with accessibility for residents and services.

 We are working with the town of Georgina to continue to host a safe event while taking into consideration the needs and concerns of residents.
 Communication is absolutely key to ensuring that everyone involved understands the event scheduling and operations.
 Following is the most important information to be aware of.
 You can reach us at enduranceeventproductions@gmail.com